 However, there are plenty of other options, and I would recommend booking a hotel in this area because you will be within walking distance from most of the important attractions of Ho Chi Minh.

 For some help, here are a few options you might want to look into:

 Luxury: Park Hyatt Saigon – a French colonial-style hotel in the heart of the city, offering 5* services.
 With a 20m pool and a luxury spa, you won’t want to leave this place!
 Check availability and prices!

 Mid-Range: Alagon Plus Hotel & Spa – boasting an outdoor rooftop swimming pool, a fitness center, and a bar, this hotel offers the right price and quality combination.
 Guests staying here appreciated the delicious breakfast and friendly and helpful staff.
 Check availability and prices!

 Budget: Saigon Bed Station – really close to the central market, offering great conditions at a very affordable price.
 Check availability and prices!

 - people are very friendly and hospitable, you won’t ever be in any danger (I will come back to that in a future post) and they will go out of their way to make you feel welcomed in their country

 - prices are really low and a meal can cost you around 5-10 EUR (depending on your appetite)

 - if you think that a day at the 5-star pool located within walking distance from the central market would cost you a fortune, better think again.
 Even though it offers great service and a most exceptional view of the skyline of Saigon, a whole day of relaxation and pampering would cost you only around 7.5 EUR.
-Here you can find more information about the location and if you maybe want to book a staying at the hotel.

 - gecko lizards are everywhere, you don’t need to fear them, just accept them as your friends against insects